opentx/opentx-taranis-manual/advanced-features.md

 So be aware of the "Telemetry lost" audio alert and act accordingly, whether by falling back to other sources of info or by turning back to land and investigate the reason for the loss of telemetry feed.

-Note that when the radio and receiver are very close to each other (usually <1m) you may get spurious "telemetry lost" and "telemetry recovered" alarms.
+Note that when the radio and receiver are very close to each other (usually less than a meter) you may get spurious "telemetry lost" and "telemetry recovered" alarms.

 This is not a malfunction and will stop when the 2 devices are separated.